iamsahebgiri/iamsahebgiri/_posts/hack-android-phone.md

 ## Full access of your phone

 If you have ever used any linux distribution then most likely you understand how powerful the terminal can be.
-Android is also a linux distro built for mobile device.
+Android is also a linux distro built for mobile devices.
 To get the full access to the phone run the `shell` command.

 ```bash
 $ ./adb shell